Skip to content

 Read more

-Creating depth and texture when painting foliage in a realistic painting doesn't have to be difficult.
-Have you ever wondered how I create this in my paintings?
-The brush I would traditionally use ...
+Creating depth and texture in realistic paintings doesn’t need to be difficult.
+Have you ever wondered how I achieve this effect in my work?
+One of my go-to tools is the Series 3 Tree & Texture...

 Read more